-John Hampton was Governor 1862-68, having arrived in the earlier of those years.
+John Stephen Hampton was Governor 1862-68.
 Having been (a harsh and corrupt) Comptroller-General of Convicts in Van Diemen's Land it was perhaps understandable that he took more control over prison affairs than previous governors.
-He was a cruel man, who clashed with Comptroller General Newland, and eventually had him removed, replacing him, nepotistically, with his son George.
-George Hampton in 1868 married Fanny Stone, daughter of photographer (etc.) Alfred Hawes Stone.
+He was a cruel man, who clashed with Comptroller-General Newland, and eventually had him removed, replacing him, nepotistically, with his son George Essex Hampton, who in 1868 married the unfortunate Fanny Stone, daughter of photographer (etc.) Alfred Hawes Stone.
 Both Hamptons were extremely unpopular in the colony until they left in 1868.

-Government House was completed during his time in office, and he also had a vice-regal residence built at Rottnest.
-That building is now part of the Rottnest Hotel.
+Government House, in St George's Terrace, Perth, was completed during his time in office, as also was the vice-regal residence built at Rottnest - tho it was Governor Kennedy who commissioned it.
+It is now part of the Rottnest Hotel.
 Also completed during his tenure were the Perth Town Hall, the Causeway, and the first bridge over the Swan.

 Four Fremantle streets were named after Hampton.
 One, the Road, is still so called.
 Hampton St, which perhaps confusingly intersected with the road, was changed to Alexander Rd, and then Wray Avenue.
 Hampton Avenue became Dale St. Stephen St became Stevens St, named after a councillor of that name.
 Hampton Senior High School in Bayswater is named after the Governor, the area having been called Hampton Park.

 O'Brien, Jacqueline & Pamela Statham-Drew 2013, Court and Camera: The Life and Times of A.H.
 Stone, Fremantle Press.